Go directly to the content

 • Anti-inflammatory: A study shows that photobiomodulation can reduce inflammation and relieve pain.

-• Muscle recovery: Red light therapy has been shown in studies to reduce muscle fatigue and speed up recovery.
+• Muscle recovery: Red Light Therapy has been shown in studies to reduce muscle fatigue and speed up recovery.

 Light therapy for skin recovery